russell-n/thetuna/tuna/documentation/user/case_studies/simulated_annealing_quarter_table.rst

-**99% Confidence Interval:** (72.1869999, 72.243)
+**99% Confidence Interval:** (72.47199996, 72.4931)

-So if we ran the optimizer often enough and the data always looked like our data set then we would expect the mean of the outcomes to be between 71.9 and 72.0 Mbits/Second 99% of the time.
-But this isn't really the whole story -- the exhaustive search gets the best value 100% of the time.
-We're using the optimizer because it's infeasible to run it (the current estimate is 12 hours of execution time).
+So if we ran the optimizer often enough and the data always looked like our data set then we would expect the mean of the outcomes to be between 72.47 and 72.49 Mbits/Second 99% of the time.
 So how long did the optimizer take to get to these values?

-.. '

 How long were the execution times?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~